This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 23. HMS Belfast

-A museum ship that is no longer in service, HMS Belfast is a surviving Second World War Royal Navy warship that was originally launched in 1938 and saw service in all over the world before being decommissioned in the 1960s.
-Admission is £16 for adults (as at June 2020).
+The permanently moored vessel is a surviving Second World War Royal Navy warship that was originally launched in 1938 and saw service and conflict all over the globe before being decommissioned in the 1960s.

 YOU MIGHT LIKE: Westminster to Greenwich Sightseeing Thames Cruise in London